-Welcome Class of 2020!
+Welcome Class of 2021!
 I graduated from Harvard in 2011, via Eliot House, the Government and WGS departments, PBHA, and various theater productions.
 I then moved to California to soak up the sun and earn myself a law degree.
 I couldn't be more excited to be back in Cambridge proctoring with my partner Sho (see below), in my old freshman dorm.
 Outside my life in the yard, I'm a judicial law clerk for the MA Superior Court and the oldest of five crazy siblings.
 You're most likely to overhear me trying to convince Sho to finally adopt a puppy.
 This could be the year!

 Born and raised in North Jersey, I graduated from Harvard College in 2013 (Kirkland House!) with a degree in computer science and secondary in mathematical sciences.
 Between college and grad school, I acted as Preceptor in Computer Science, assisting with a handful of CS courses, including CS50, CS51, and CS61.
-This year, I’m excited to begin my third year of the PhD program in Computer Science here at Harvard, and I'm also excited for my third year as a freshman proctor in Thayer!
+This year, I’m excited to begin my fourth year of the PhD program in Computer Science here at Harvard, and I'm also excited for my fourth year as a freshman proctor in Thayer!
 I look forward to meeting you all!
 My door is always open.

 Hi everyone!
-I am a San Diego native who has been "just visiting" the East Coast ever since I stepped onto Harvard's campus as a freshman, (Class of 2012).
-I currently work as an Admissions Officer at the College, and I am also a part-time Master’s student at the Harvard Graduate School of Education.
-I’m an avid baker and would gladly skip dinner for dessert anytime.
-To offset this habit, I like to stay active and have turned to competitive dodgeball/kickball/slow-pitch softball/half-marathons in my post-grad years to relive my former athletic glory days.
-I live with my partner, Jon Rossi, and we enjoy traveling to warm places, watching cooking shows, working out, and exploring Boston.
+I am a San Diego native who has been "just visiting" the East Coast ever since I stepped onto Harvard's campus as a member of the Class of 2012.
+I graduated from the Graduate School of Education this past year, and I currently work as an Assistant Director in the Harvard Varsity Club.
+In my spare time, I like participating in recreational sports and running along the Charles River, creating art for my Etsy store, and hosting friends for dinners and parties.
+I live with my partner, Jon Rossi, and together we enjoy traveling to warm places, watching cooking shows, and exploring Boston.
 We look forward to welcoming you to Harvard!